FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 The Thunder Ball is a command prompt game that puts you in control of a bouncing ball, letting you playfully make it zip around your terminal at high speeds.
 How delightful! :D

-Note: The flickering you observe in the images results from the image recording software ScreenToGif (a tool I highly recommend).
-In actual practice, the experience will be significantly smoother.

 I crafted this game in 2022, inspired by the exhaustion of a day spent skiing.
 While basking in the warmth of a chimney, sipping hot chocolate, and sharing the moment with my ageing father as we tuned into the news, I dedicated a few hours to creating this little gem.
 Later, I invested additional time refining the code.
 Developing a game engine is not rocket science.
 In fact, it's much simpler than one might think.

 ![nice_bounces.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/nice_bounces.gif)